user7121/Restaurant-Management-System/README.md

 ### 2.2 Product Vision

-The vision of the Smart Restaurant Management System is to provide a centralized web application that automates restaurant workflows, improves operational efficiency, and enhances decision-making through real-time data and analytics.
+The vision of the Restaurant Management System is to provide a centralized web application that automates restaurant workflows, improves operational efficiency, and enhances decision-making through real-time data and analytics.

 ### 2.3 Target Users